 By Izzy Cossaro

-Completely Subjective: Jeffery Harrison’s “Amnesia”
+Completely Subjective: Jeffrey Harrison’s “Amnesia”

-Jeffery Harrison’s poem “Amnesia,” describes a scene that most people reading the poem can easily immerse themselves in.
+Jeffrey Harrison’s poem “Amnesia,” describes a scene that most people reading the poem can easily immerse themselves in.
 A moment of remembering something, but it being on the tip of your tongue— a memory you can almost reach, yet one that becomes murky once specific details are required.
 Harrison was born in Cincinnati in 1957…